Darukity/MrBot-Discord-RCON/README.md

 }
 ```
-The Rcon port and password can be seted up in the server configuration.
+The Rcon port and password can be seted up in the minecrfat server configuration.